Sunday, April 16, 2023

 A single parent’s tasks never seemed to end.

 A J Kerns is a pen name for Arthur Kerns.
 Following his service as a U.S. Navy officer, Arthur Kerns joined the FBI with a career in counterintelligence and counterterrorism.
 On retirement, he became a consultant with the Director of Central Intelligence and the Department of State, which took him to over sixty-five countries.
 His short stories have appeared in several award-winning anthologies, recently in the Sisters in Crime, So West: Lady Killers.
 Diversion Books, Inc published his Hayden Stone thriller series, first, The Riviera Contract, and followed by The African Contract and The Yemen Contract.
 His latest thriller, Days of the Hunters, was published in March 2020.
-He has completed A Suitable Spy a WW II spy novel set in Latin America, that is with his agent.
-He is working on a whimsical FBI novel taking place in Hollywood.He is represented by Elizabeth Kracht of the Kimberley Cameron and Associates, Tiburon, California.
+He has completed A Suitable Spy a WW II spy novel set in Latin Americat.
+He is working on a whimsical FBI novel taking place in Hollywood.He is represented by the Kimberley Cameron and Associates, Tiburon, California.

-This excerpt from Three Dances was written with the Hallmark Channel in mind.
+This excerpt from To Love Again was written with the Hallmark Channel in mind.

 Website: www.arthurkerns.com